Category Archives: deforestation

 Will REDD help save our Forests?

-REDD, or Reducing Emissions from Deforestation and Forest Degradation is a very controversial measure and environmentalists don’t seem to agree if it’s a good idea due to its lack of clarity.
+REDD, or Reducing Emissions from Deforestation and Forest Degradation is a very controversial measure.
+Environmentalists don’t seem to agree if it’s a good idea due to its lack of clarity.

-Deforestation and forest degradation (through conversion to agriculture and pasture lands, development, logging, etc) account for 20% of global greenhouse gas emissions, more than the entire global transportation sector combined.
+Deforestation and forest degradation account for 20% of global greenhouse gas emissions.
+That is more than the entire global transportation sector combined.

 Deforestation in Amazon, Brazil